Can Eating Onions Really Help Lower Your Blood Sugar?

 Can You Use Onion Extract to Lower Blood Sugar?

-Another small study on rats found that onion powder may be protective against high blood sugar due to diabetes, according to a July-August 2020 article in the Avicenna Journal of Phytomedicine.
-However, these study findings can't necessarily be extended to humans.
+Another small study on rats found onion powder may be protective against high blood sugar due to diabetes, according to a July-August 2020 article in the Avicenna Journal of Phytomedicine.
+However, these findings can't necessarily be extrapolated to humans.

 Other Benefits of Onions